jsuites/jsuites/content/docs/v4/rich-form.md

-title: Javascript rich form plugin
+title: Javascript Rich Form Plugin with Jsuites v4
 keywords: Javascript rich form plugin, HTML form, form validations, are you sure
 description: The jsuites rich form plugin allow developers to create smart form validations, tracking changes on the form elements and simplify the data persistance to a remote server